 The researchers in our group contribute to this debate, as they interrogate what it is to be beyond the human.
 We look at microbes, mammals, political action, marginalisation, extremity, resistance and beastly behaviour.

 This group offers thoughtful and provocative readings of this world of difference through practical and theoretical acts of research and dissemination.
-It is led by Ang Bartram and Steve Baker.
+It is led by Ang Bartram and Graham Rowe.

 We will explore disability and inclusiveness in a project that will include two feature-length films, articles and exhibitions.
-The group is led by Christine Templeton-Parker.
+The group is led by Christine Parker.

 Research Arts and Wellbeing (RAW)

-The cluster will be chaired by Dr. Clive Holmwood, Associate Professor in the Discipline of Therapeutic Arts, and Co-chaired by Professor Susan Hogan, both based within the School of Arts, within the College of Arts, Humanities and Education.
+The group will be chaired by Dr Clive Holmwood, Associate Professor in the Discipline of Therapeutic Arts, and Co-chaired by Professor Susan Hogan, both based within the School of Arts, within the College of Arts, Humanities and Education.

 Spaces/Places is partly inspired by the work of Agnès Varda.
 She included art, photography and filmmaking within her work and challenged ideas about representation and inclusion.
 We are interested in the ways in which women’s art and other work has often been marginalised and the extent to which visibility and access can create further discourse and dialogue.
 The spaces explored may be physical or digital, traditional or alternative and will place artists and their work within a wider critical dialogue.
 Spaces/Places welcomes members who are within and external to the University and collaboration is a significant aspect of our approach.
 The group is led by Teresa Forde.

 Your PhD - study with us